 “Yes,” she answered, “if you want to do such a crazy and preposterous thing, why certainly you may.”

-(Me at the top of Roan Mountain in Tennessee)
+(Me at the top of Mount Ida in Colorado)

-To help you get to the top of your own High Places, I am offering a free unabridged copy of this classic allegory with the purchase of any format of The Master’s Garden: An Allegory of Abiding in the Vine.
+To help you get to the top of your own High Places, I am offering a complete and unabridged copy of this classic allegory for only $1.99 at our online store

 You can learn more by clicking Here